salesforce/ml4ir/docs/source/quickstart/model_config.md

  calibrate output probabilities of a classifier.
 It uses the `validation` set to train a `temperature` parameter, defined in the `ModelConfig` file.
-Then, it evaluates the calibrated model on the `test` set and stores the probability scores before and after applying calibration.
+Then, it evaluates the calibrated model on the `test` set and stores the probability scores before and after applying calibration .
+After training TS, the calibrated model can be created using `relevance_model .add_temperature_layer(temp_value)`  from
+     the original `RelevanceModel` and be saved using `relevance_model.save()`.
+Note that for applying calibration to the Functional API model of a `RelevanceModel` it is expected that the model has an Activation layer (e.g. SoftMax) as the last layer.

 Below you can see an example model config YAML using a DNN architecture to stack a bunch of dense layers with ReLU activation layers.
 Additionally, there are also a few dropout layers for regularization in between.
 A triangular2 cyclic learning rate schedule is used with adam optimizer.